khulnasoft-lab/khulnasoft-helm/docs/marketplace/gcp/gke/README.md

 Uninstalling the Khulnasoft CSP and all components may be performed by the following functions in the GCP Console:

-1. Delete the Khulnasoft Security app under GKE > Applications
+1. Delete the KhulnaSoft Security app under GKE > Applications
 2. Delete the associated PVC under GKE > Storage
 3. Delete the associated secrets GKE > Configuration